Reading Comprehension Strategies with Free Resources

 K5 Learning provides worksheets for grades K – 5 with comprehension questions that target particular reading skills, such as cause & effect, fact vs. opinion, figurative language, and others.
 Answer keys are provided.

 ReadingVine lets you choose reading passages by grade (K – 8), by topic (fiction and non-fiction selections), by genre (biographies, informational texts, poetry, etc.), and by skill (main idea, story elements, compare/contrast, etc.).
-In addition, related texts are grouped together and accessible as Reading Sets.
+In addition, there are Reading Sets that group together related texts.
 You can get a text passage with questions on one printable PDF.
 Answer keys are provided.

 K12 Reader has printable reading comprehension worksheets with answer keys for grades 1 – 10.
 You can also access worksheets by specific reading skills, such as making inferences, drawing conclusions, etc.

 ReadWorks has a library of fiction and nonfiction passages with vocabulary exercises and comprehension questions for grades K – 12.
-Content can be filtered by grade level, type of passage, and topic.
+You can filter content by grade level, type of passage, and topic.
 An audio feature allows each passage to be read aloud.
 You can print everything, or If you prefer going paperless, you can sign up for a free account, and then create assignments and have your kids do everything online.

 ReadTheory provides access to worksheets for grades K – 12 that can be printed or done online.
 As with the other sites, the comprehension questions target important reading skills like identifying the main topic and sequencing.
 Sign up for a free account, and if you use the site online, the program monitors and adapts to the reader’s level.